Deformation Quantization for Actions of K\"ahlerian Lie Groups: Notations and conventions

+{\bf Acknowledgments} We warmly thank the referee for his positive criticism.
+His comments, remarks and suggestions have greatly improved this work.

-\subsection{Notations and conventions}
+\chapter{Notations and conventions}

 Given a Lie group $G$, with Lie algebra $\g$, we denote by ${\rm d}_G(g)$ a left invariant Haar measure.
-In the non-unimodular case, we consider the modular function $\Delta_G$:
+In the non-unimodular case, we consider the modular function $\Delta_G$, defined by the relation:

-Otherwise specified, $L^p(G)$, $p\in[1,\infty]$, will always denote the Lebesgue $p$-space associated with the choice of a left-invariant Haar measure made above.
-We also denote by $\CD(G)$ the space of smooth compactly supported functions on $G$ and by $\CD'(G)$ the dual space of distributions.\\ We use the notations $L^\star$ and $R^\star$, for the left and right regular actions:
+Unless otherwise specified, $L^p(G)$, $p\in[1,\infty]$, will always denote the Lebesgue space associated with the choice of a left-invariant Haar measure made above.
+We also denote by $\CD(G)$ the space of smooth compactly supported functions on $G$ and by $\CD'(G)$ the dual space of distributions.